sleeptoken/zettelkasten/Tags/docker.md

 3. The Dockerfile is located in our current working directory (`.`).
 ### Compose

+allows multiple containers (or applications) to interact with each other when needed while running in isolation from one another.

+example -
+1. Creating the network between the two containers: `docker network create ecommerce`
+2. Running the Apache2 webserver container: `docker run -p 80:80 --name webserver --net ecommerce webserver`
+3. Running the MySQL Database server: `docker run --name database --net ecommerce webserver` Do we want to do this for every container, every time?
+I certainly don’t.
+ Instead, we can use Docker Compose via `docker-compose up` to run these containers together
+#### Docker-compose.yml files

+One file to rule them all.
+The formatting of a _docker-compose.yml_ file is different to that of a Dockerfile.
+It is important to note that YAML requires indentation

 ### References
 [TryHackMe | Intro to Docker](https://tryhackme.com/room/introtodockerk8pdqk)